-Under certain circumstances, moneys in the Revenue Reserve Fund may be (i) used to fund any required payments under an interest rate swap agreement, including termination payments, in the event that the Revenues are not sufficient for such purpose, (ii) used to make any payments required to be made to comply with applicable covenants made by the Agency regarding the exclusion of interest on the Bonds from federal income taxation, (iii) transferred, at the option of the Agency, to a Special Redemption Account, (iv) used to pay Operating Expenses of the Program, (v) transferred to the Optional Redemption Account or any Special Redemption Account created by a Supplemental Trust Agreement, (vi) used to pay costs of issuance of a new series of bonds or to purchase additional Program Obligations, (vii) used for any other purpose authorized by the Trust Agreement or (viii) transferred to the Agency's General Fund.
+Under certain circumstances, moneys in the Revenue Reserve Fund may be (i) used to make any payments required to be made to comply with applicable covenants made by the Agency regarding the exclusion of interest on the Bonds from federal income taxation, (ii) transferred, at the option of the Agency, to a Special Redemption Account, (iii) used to pay Operating Expenses of the Program, (iv) transferred to the Optional Redemption Account or any Special Redemption Account created by a Supplemental Trust Agreement, (v) used to pay costs of issuance of a new series of bonds or to purchase additional Program Obligations, (vi) used for any other purpose authorized by the Trust Agreement or (vii) transferred to the Agency's General Fund.
 See the subcaptions "Application of Revenues and Other Moneys" and "Revenue Reserve Fund" in Appendix C.